DMGochoa/e-commerce-project-reactvite/README.md

   - `components/`: Contains the elements that are commonly use on the project like the navbar or cards.
   - `context/`: Contain the logic and info that is need trough the diferent react components.
   - `pages/`: Contain the diferent pages that are used on the app.
-  - `utils`:  Contain the logic that can be used all over the project.
+  - `utils/`:  Contain the logic that can be used all over the project.

 ## Getting Started
 This are the steps that are needed to use the project on local machine.